 According to the CDC, over 33,000 people died in the US in 2015 from unintentional falls.

-If you slipped or tripped on someone else’s property and were injured as a result, you can file a claim to seek compensation for your injuries.
+If you slipped or tripped on someone else’s property and were injured as a result, you may file a claim to seek compensation for your injuries.
 Slip and fall cases are usually included in the broader category of premises liability, and the property owner and/or management company may be held responsible for your accident.
 Whether a wet floor, narrow staircase, changes in flooring, poor lighting, torn carpeting, or other dangerous conditions caused your fall, you may be entitled to financial compensation for your injuries.

-The attorneys at Hyland + Padilla are here to help you maximize your potential recovery*
+The attorneys at Hyland + Padilla, PLLC are here to help you maximize your potential recovery*

 In legal terms, a dangerous condition typically presents an unreasonable risk to the person on the property.
 It also must be a condition that the injured person should not reasonably have anticipated under the circumstances.
-Whether your accident was on residential, commercial, or government property, the Durham slip and fall accident lawyers at Hyland + Padilla, PLLC can help build your case and represent you in court.
+Whether your accident was on residential, commercial, or government property, the Raleigh/Durham slip and fall accident lawyers at Hyland + Padilla, PLLC can help build your case and represent you in court.